Pirates of the Caribbean (attraction): Walt Disney's original ride

-Riders then watch carefree, tipsy pirates sing Yo Ho (A Pirate's Life for Me) as they succeed in ravaging the town and setting it aflame, filling the night air with an orange glow.
+Guests then watch carefree, tipsy pirates sing "Yo Ho (A Pirate's Life for Me)" as they succeed in ravaging the town and setting it aflame, filling the night air with an orange glow.
 Others wallow in the mud, one pirate in particular sleeping with pigs, and a pirate named Old Bill offering rum to stray cats.
-The boats next float past a dungeon where imprisoned pirates are doing their best to escape as flames draw near.
+The boats next float past a dungeon where imprisoned pirates (voiced by J. Pat O'Malley) are doing their best to escape as flames draw near.
 A small dog just out of the prisoners' reach holds the key to their escape in his teeth; he seems all but immune to the pleas of the pirates trying to coax him closer.
 One of the pirates holds a noose, hoping to trap the dog.
 Timbers are smoldering and cracking overhead as riders sail through a storage room filled with gunpowder, cannonballs, and rum-filled, gun-shooting pirates continue singing.
 A shootout between the inebriated crew and captain of the pirate ship in a flaming ammunition warehouse threatens to demolish the entire village.
-Finally, at the end of the ride, the boats proceed up a lift hill and reach the top of the hill and spill back into the sleepy bayou where the journey began.
+Finally, at the end of the ride, the boats proceed up a lift hill which passes two pirates trying to lug a treasure chest up the hill.
+Guests then reach the top of the hill and spill back into the sleepy bayou where the journey began.